umutcalikyilmaz/STILO/README.md

 #### Configuration Analysis using Synthetic Instances

 The `SyntheticAnalyzer` class is designed to analyze a given set of configurations using synthetic instances.
-This class has the `analyze()` member function, which takes an instance of the `SyntheticAnalysisInput` class as its input.
+This class provides an `analyze()` member function, which takes an instance of the `SyntheticAnalysisInput` class as its input.
 Such an instance contains:
 - The selection of problems to be used in the analysis,
 - The selection of  solvers to be analyzed,
 - The set of problem parameters to create different instance classes of each selected problem,
 - The set of solver hyperparameters to create the different solver configurations to test,
 - The set of time limits to be used in the analysis,
-- Additional settings for how to perform the analysis.
+- Additional settings controlling how the analysis is performed.

 An example C++ code snippet showing the use of the `SyntheticAnalyzer` class is presented below.